DanielWGross/ansible/README.md

   - May not be necessary but double-check the firmware for the monitor to see if it can be upgraded
 - Discord:
   - Open the App

+- Elgato Camer Hub
+  - Open the App
+  - Set Zoom/FOV to 170%
+  - Set Preview Format to 1080p60

 - Elgato Facecam
   - Open the App
   - Update firmware